venetastefanova/world-bank-data/README.md

 - Which countries are the largest emitters of carbon dioxide.
 - The carbon dioxide emissions based on the region of the input country.
 - Check a specific country's situation for specific interval of years.
-- The world superpowers countries (USA, China and Russia) and what percentage their emissions are, compared to the rest of the world.
+- The world's superpowers countries (USA, China and Russia) and what percentage their emissions are, compared to the rest of the world.

 ### Tools:
 - `React.js`